Back to School

 - Think energy.
 Some foods are better choices than others for maintaining energy during the day.
 Choose low-fat proteins, like chicken, beans, or low-fat yogurt and add lots of fruits and veggies to your meal.
 They'll provide the vitamins and minerals you need and the energy to get through the day.
-Foods that have a lot of simple carbohydrates, like sugary snacks, donuts, or french fries may give you a quick rush of energy but it's not sustainable — which means you'll be left wanting more soon after you eat.
+Foods with a lot of simple carbohydrates (like sugary snacks, donuts, or french fries) may give you a quick rush of energy, but it's not sustainable.
+And that means you'll be left wanting more soon after you eat.
 The same is true of drinks filled with caffeine or sugar.
 You don't have to cut these out entirely — just enjoy them in moderation.

 - Stop for a snack.
 You can't concentrate or absorb new knowledge without a well-fed mind and body.
-So take along a healthy snack, like carrot sticks or trail mix, to stave off hunger between classes (don't munch during class, though, or you may face a reprimand!).
-Not only will this keep you going, it will also help you avoid overeating when mealtime finally arrives.
+So take along a healthy snack, like carrot sticks or trail mix, to manage hunger between classes.
+This will keep you going and help you avoid overeating later.

 School seemed simple when you were younger.
 Everyone told you where to go, what classes to take, and how to finish your homework.
-Now things are different; there are so many choices and priorities competing for your time.
-Stretch yourself too thin and you may find yourself feeling stressed out.
+Now things are different — so many choices and things competing for your time.
+Stretch yourself too thin and you might feel stressed out.

 - Stay ahead.
 Try not to fall behind.
-If you feel yourself falling behind and starting to feel frustrated, let your teachers know.
-It's better to get help early on than to wait and think you can ace the final if you spend a few nights cramming.
+If you feel yourself lagging and start to feel frustrated, let your teachers and parents/caregivers know.
+It's better to get help early than to wait and think you can ace the final if you spend a few nights cramming.
 Almost everyone struggles with a particular subject or class.
-If you're having trouble with a particular subject or homework project, ask your teacher for extra help after class.
-Taking a few minutes to address the problem right away can save time later, and if your teacher knows that you're struggling with something, he or she is likely to be more understanding of the situation.
+When you do, ask your teacher for extra help after class.
+Taking a few minutes to address the problem right away can save time later, and if your teacher knows that you're struggling with something, they're likely to be more understanding of the situation.